flyingGH/omnidepth_ros2/README.md

 ```

 ## Build omniDepth
-Create new terminal and attach it to the container
+Leave above command running and create a new terminal and attach it to the container
 ```
 docker exec -it omnidepth_humble_image_container bash
 ```